 Rachel joined Poets & Writers in 2011 with significant experience in the non-profit arts sector.
 Previously she worked for the Creative Capital Foundation and the Skowhegan School of Painting and Sculpture, both artist-service organizations.
-Rachel is a visual artist and holds a BA in Studio Art from Bowdoin College and an MFA from Hunter College.
-She has received fellowships from the Fine Arts Work Center in Provincetown, the Bronx Museum's Artist in the Marketplace program, and Skowhegan.
-Her work has been shown her work in museums, galleries, and alternative spaces in New York City, Boston, Provincetown, Seattle, and Mexico City.
+Rachel is a visual artist and illustrator and holds a BA in Studio Art from Bowdoin College and an MFA from Hunter College.
+She has received fellowships from the Fine Arts Work Center, the Bronx Museum's Artist in the Marketplace program, and Skowhegan.
+She is currently working on a children's book.

 Soraya joined Poets & Writers in 2013 after having worked with Cave Canem and LouderARTS.
 A member of the Williams College class of 2012, she graduated with honors in English for her undergraduate thesis creating a critical framework for the spectrum of performance in American poetry.
 Originally from the sunniest of states, Soraya now lives in Brooklyn, where she can be found wandering around the park waiting for summer.